FAIR-biomed/FAIR-biomed/README.md

 Vasts amounts of biomedical data are stored in open databases and knowledge-bases.
 Data in these resources are intended to be findable, accessible, interoperable, and reusable ([FAIR](https://www.nature.com/articles/sdata201618)).
 However, the data is distributed across many resources and integrating relevant parts within a specific project can be a challenge.

-FAIR-biomed is a browser extension (for chrome) that brings open data resources directly to specific research situations.
-Consider, for example, reading a report in your browser.
+FAIR-biomed brings open data resources directly to specific research situations.
+Consider, for example, reading a report in the browser.
 With FAIR-biomed, you can access additional information on any part of the report without leaving the page.

 To make use of the extension, first highlight some text, for example, a gene name.
 Press `Ctr+Shift+Z` on the keyboard (alternatively `right-click > FAIR-biomed search` with the mouse).
 A new box should appear prompting you to choose a data source to query.